Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling: Results

 \subsubsection{Human genome dataset}

-We considered the population genetics' dataset of Ref.~\cite{colonna2014human}.
-This dataset corresponds to a sub-part of the genome of a population of $5008$ individuals, for which the alteration or not of a given gene is indicated by a $\{0,1\}$ variable.
-A total of $805$ genes are reported.
+We considered the population genetics' dataset of Ref.~\cite{colonna2014human,consortium2015global}.
+This dataset corresponds to a sub-part of the genome of a population of $2504$ individuals (each providing two strands of DNA, yielding a dataset of $5008$ samples) sampled from 26 populations in Africa, East Asia, South Asia, Europe, and the Americas.
+Each variable is binary $\{0,1\}$ and indicates whether or not a particular gene is altered compared to the human reference genome.
+A total of $805$ alterations are reported, reflecting a high proportion of the population structure present in the whole genome dataset.
+The dataset is therefore made of $805$ binary variables and $5008$ independent samples.
 For our study, the dataset was made of $4500$ samples for the training set.
 This dataset has a very clustered nature, as can be appreciated in the dataset's projection along the second and third principal directions shown in Fig.~\ref{fig:gene_jump} where each dataset sample is represented as a black dot.
 One can also see that SMC dynamics get completely trapped in these different clusters in a well-trained machine, as we illustrate with different color trajectories each corresponding to an independent sampling of the RBM.

 We therefore constrain these directions for the training of the RBM using the TMC method.
 For this case, we will exhibit two clear advantages of this method.
 First, we show the feasibility of training the RBM on a real dataset using a set of two constrains.
 In this setting, the TMC method is not only useful to estimate better the negative term of the gradient, but it also gives the possibility to monitor how-well the equilibrium measure of the RBM is matching the data through the TMC effective potential.
 It is worth of mentioning that evaluating the quality of an RBM (that is, ensuring a proper adjustment of the density peaks with those of the dataset) with traditional SMC sampling methods is extremely hard, because jumps between the different metastable clusters are very rare and there are four of such clusters involved.